Bagani (TV series): Release

 In May 2017, Liza Soberano announced the title of the television series to the public.
 The select members of the Bagani cast wearing their respective character's costumes participated in a trade launch event of ABS-CBN on November 28, 2017.
 This led to comparisons with Encantadia, a fantasy series by rival network GMA.

 A teaser poster of Bagani was released in January 2018, while a full trailer of the series was released online on February 8.
 The trailer features Lakas, a character played by Enrique Gil as well as the setting and battle scenes of the series.

 The series started its run on March 5, 2018, replacing La Luna Sangre.

 Reruns

 The series began airing reruns on Kapamilya Channel's Kapamilya Gold afternoon block and A2Z's Zuper Hapon from August 29 to November 25, 2022, replacing the rerun of Init sa Magdamag and was replaced by the rerun of Ang sa Iyo ay Akin.
-The series also began airing reruns on Jeepney TV from January 11 to April 1, 2021; and from February 19 to May 10, 2024.
+The series also began airing reruns on Jeepney TV from January 11 to April 1, 2021; February 19 to May 10, 2024 and from December 21, 2025 to May 3, 2026.